 Example 5 Mr. Smith is required to turn in his participation hours every Friday by noon.
 Mr. Smith missed his appointment on Friday.
 Because Monday is a holiday, Mr. Smith has until close of business on Wednesday (day 3) to reschedule or provide a good-cause reason.
-If Mr. Smith has made no contact by close of business on Wednesday, staff will initiate a sanction the following day.
+If Mr. Smith has made no contact by close of business on Wednesday, staff will initiate a penalty the following day.

+Week 1: